Carson Hocevar: NASCAR Craftsman Truck Series

-NASCAR Xfinity Series
+NASCAR O'Reilly Auto Parts Series

 Hocevar takes his damaged car out of the race at Nashville Superspeedway in 2023.

-On March 7, 2023, Spire Motorsports announced that they will expand their racing operations to the NASCAR Xfinity Series, with Hocevar running six races in their No. 77 car, making his debut in the series at Circuit of the Americas in the No. 07 for SS-Green Light Racing before suffering a brake failure leading to a 36th-place finish.
-He was initially on the entry list for the race at Dover Motor Speedway, but was withdrawn due to the weather providing the risk of qualifying being canceled.
+On March 7, 2023, Spire Motorsports announced that they will expand their racing operations to the NASCAR Xfinity Series, with Hocevar running six races in their No. 77 car, making his debut in the series at Circuit of the Americas in the No. 07 for SS-Green Light Racing He was initially on the entry list for the race at Dover Motor Speedway, but was withdrawn due to the weather providing the risk of qualifying being canceled.
 His debut with the team was thus scheduled for the next race at Darlington Raceway.
 He would finish sixth at Darlington and eighth at Charlotte Motor Speedway but would DNF at Nashville Superspeedway.

 On February 24, 2025, it was announced that Hocevar would drive for SS-Green Light Racing with BRK Racing, replacing Garrett Smithley at COTA.
 He was involved in an early wreck, earning a 38th place DNF.
 On July 30, shortly after Josh Williams was released by Kaulig Racing, it was announced that he would drive the No. 11 for the team at Iowa.